 After enhancing his physical and mental capabilities, Tanjiro managed to awaken his Demon Slayer Mark.
 As the story evolves, it gets to the final form, which only changes when activated.

 The first time Tanjiro awakened the Demon Slayer Mark was while fighting the Upper Moon 6 demon Gyutaru when Tanjiro realized he would need much more power to defeat him.
 When Tanjiro managed to trap Gyutaru under him, the scar started to change, which was also noticed by Gyutaru.

-Tanjiro’s mark changes into two marks resembling blazing flames, both on the left side of his head, One in the same position of the original mark and ending above his eye; the other one is smaller and starts at the temple and ends under the side of his eye.
+Tanjiro’s mark changes into two marks resembling blazing flames, both on the left side of his head; one in the same position as the original mark and ending above his eye; the other one is smaller and starts at the temple and ends under the side of his eye.

 Tanjiro’s scar (which appears to be unchanged from when he battled Rui) is completely redesigned.
 We witness his scar evolve from a simple pattern to a flame after the Hashira Training Arc.
 This mark then stays with the same design until the story’s finale.

-Tanjiro’s condition was like Kokushibo’s when he got transformed into a demon due to Muzan’s poisoning.
+Tanjiro’s condition was like Kokushibo’s when he became a demon due to Muzan’s poisoning.
 Tanjiro, like him, was a great swordsman who became a demon.
 However, Tanjiro received additional patterns like the Demon Slayer Mark.